-Pull up a bar stool, we are pouring out a history of some of Boston’s oldest bars today.
+Pull up a bar stool, ‘cause we’re pouring out a history of some of Boston’s oldest bars today.
 Like any historical topic, there is some debate when it comes to which bar is actually the oldest (based on when the bar was established, versus the oldest consecutive location).
 We’ll let you decide.

 Bell in Hand Tavern, Est. 1795